 The camps are taught by museum staff members or museum volunteers who are experienced in teaching the topic.

 Throughout the school year, the museum offers Saturday classes that engage children and adults in a variety of topics From holiday-themed family workshops to specialized weaving classes, there’s a Saturday class for everyone.

 See the schedule for upcoming classes here.
 Additional charges apply for some classes.
 If no cost is listed, attendance at classes is included in the cost of museum admission.

 During the school year, the museum offers periodic Wednesday afternoon classes for home-school students.
 Classes are taught by museum educators or volunteers who are skilled in the topic.
 Topics range from agriculture to history to hands-on skills like weaving.
-Classes run from 1-3pm.
+Classes run from 2:30 pm – 4 pm.
 Cost is $3 per student.